Key takeaways:

 Lifehacks:

-Low-fat diet?
+Low-fat diet:

-Some studies suggest that a high-fat diet, in part, increases the rs5186 impact on blood pressure. [ref] If you have high blood pressure and carry the risk allele for rs5186, try experimenting with a lower-fat diet to see if it decreases your blood pressure.
+Studies suggest that a high-fat diet, in part, increases the rs5186 impact on blood pressure.[ref][ref]
+If you have high blood pressure and carry the risk allele for rs5186, try experimenting with a lower-fat diet to see if it decreases your blood pressure.

 Sodium intake:

-Blood pressure meds:
+Blood pressure medications:

 The commonly prescribed blood pressure medications losartan and valsartan act on the AGTR1 receptor, as do other angiotensin receptor blockers (ARBs).
+These may be effective for people with AGTR1 variants who also have high blood pressure.[ref]

 Related Articles and Topics: